Spyrals-IO/restruct/README.md

 )
 ````

+This schema will add a __type field into your structure, which will hold your type's name.
-This could also be used to encode the name of your type, if case of meaningful ADT or enumeration.
+This could also be used to serialize your type's name, in case of meaningful ADT or enumeration.

 ### Helpful macro
-A schema can be derived from your class or sealed trait directly by calling the macro.
+A schema can be derived from your class or sealed trait directly by calling macros.

 ```scala
 import io.github.methrat0n.restruct.schema.Schema